conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 - Console-related resources, in particular ApplicationGroup, allowing them to define internally who can do what within their Team.

 ### Kafka resources
-This is how Application Teams can create the Kafka resources they need for their applications
+This is how Application Teams can create the Kafka resources they need for their applications.

 ````yaml
 # Topic example
 ---